Kʼómoks First Nation

-The Kʼómoks First Nation, is the First Nation band government of the Island Comox or Kʼómoks people of Vancouver Island, British Columbia, Canada.
-Closely allied to the We Wai Kai and Campbell River (Wei Wai Kum) First Nations, historically they were a Coast Salish people since integrated into Kwakwakaʼwakw society.
+Kʼómoks First Nation (KFN) is a band government of the Kʼómoks people of Vancouver Island, British Columbia, Canada.
+Though the KFN is generally considered a Coast Salish group, there has been strong Kwakwaka'wakw influence, especially since the Laich-kwil-tach expansion and the amalgamation of the Hahamatsees/Walitsma tribe into the band in 1940.
+Many members of KFN maintain strong bonds with the Wei Wai Kai and Wei Wai Kum.

+KFN consists of historically they were a Coast Salish people since integrated into Kwakwakaʼwakw society.
 Originally part of the Laich-kwil-tach Council of Chiefs, which is a treaty society, they are now negotiating independently in the BC Treaty Process.
 They remain a member government of the Kwakiutl District Council (a tribal council).

 Demographics

-The Kʼómoks (Comox) First Nation has approximately 330 members.
+The Kʼómoks (Comox) First Nation has approximately 355 members.

-First Nations reserves
+Current reserves

-First Nations reserves under the governance of the Kʼómoks First Nation are:
+KFN had an extensive traditional territory.